They are cellular substructures in a body that provides a system to secrete substances outward and inward of the body.

 - Serous cells: secrete proteins, often enzymes.
-Examples include gastric main cells.
+Examples include gastric central cells.

 - The mixed glands: secrete proteins and mucus.
-As for example, the salivary glands: the parotid gland, the sublingual gland and the submandibular gland.
+Examples of the salivary glands: are the parotid gland, the sublingual gland, and the submandibular gland.

 - The sebaceous glands: secrete sebum, a lipid product.
-These glands are also known as sebaceous glands, Fordyce points and meibomian glands.
+These glands are also called sebaceous, Fordyce points, and meibomian glands.

 Diseases and disorders associated with the exocrine system

-Many conditions can affect the exocrine system, such as infections, ulcers, cancer, tumors, some type of obstruction, genetic conditions and cysts.
+Many conditions can affect the exocrine system, such as infections, ulcers, cancer, tumors, some obstruction, genetic disorders, and cysts.

 The exocrine system and the endocrine system are closely related, so some of the disorders observed in the endocrine system are also observed in the exocrine system.

 - Acromegaly: too much growth hormone is produced in adults, which causes an enlargement of the bones and thickening of the skin.

 - Addison’s disease: the adrenal gland does not have enough corticosteroids.